 - Campers age 11 and older: Hiking boots for overnight backpacking trip.
 Boots should cover the ankle, have an aggressive tread, allow for heavy sock, and be made of leather, synthetic corduroy or a combination of both.
-Durable boots usually cost between \$50-\$100. - Campers age 11 and older: Rain jacket, rain pants and rain hat for day hikes. - Campers age 15 and older: Polypro long-underwear for 3-day hike/canoe trip. - Kennebec River white water rafting trip Durable sandals with anklestraps, water shoes or sneakers (must be worn at all times), wool or polypro socks (no cotton), bathing suit, shorts and outer layer for off-river wear, quick-drying nylon top to protect against bugs/sun, wool sweater or fleece. - Horsemanship program: Riding boots or approved shoes (those with a smooth sole and 1⁄2" heel) and long pants.
+Durable boots usually cost between \$50-\$100. - Campers age 11 and older: Rain jacket, rain pants and rain hat for day hikes. - Campers age 15 and older: Polypro long-underwear for 3-day hike/canoe trip. - Horsemanship program: Riding boots or approved shoes (those with a smooth sole and 1⁄2" heel) and long pants.
 Camp provides helmets.